UChi-ComPy23/UChi-ComPy23.github.io/schedule.md

+Be sure to refresh this page to see the most recent version.

 # Schedule - Fall 2023

 This course follows a Tuesday/Thursday schedule.
 There is a section for each day, with materials for that day.
 This schedule is subject to change before a class is held.